-Prior to starting the social work intervention sequence - SCWK 395, 432, 433 and 434 - students must formally apply for admittance to SCWK 395.
-This process includes students providing a description of how they have met the requirement for 80 hours of voluntary or paid experience in a human service organization, and a demonstration that they have at least an overall GPA of 2.20 and a 2.40 GPA in all social work courses.
+Prior to starting the social work intervention sequence - SCWK 430, 431, 432, and 433 - students must formally apply for admittance to SCWK 430.
+In addition to completing all of the prerequisites for SCWK 430, students must also have earned at least an overall GPA of 2.20 and a 2.40 GPA in all social work courses.

-After completing all general education requirements and social work major course requirements through SCWK 434, including passing courses SCWK 200 through SCWK 434 with a grade of C- or better and maintaining an overall GPA of 2.20 and a GPA of 2.40 in social work courses, the student is eligible to apply to enroll in the two courses which make up the final semester of field education.
+After completing all general education requirements and social work major course requirements through SCWK 433, including passing courses SCWK 433 with a grade of C- or better and maintaining an overall GPA of 2.20 and a GPA of 2.40 in social work courses, the student is eligible to apply to enroll in the two courses which make up the final semester of field education.
 For graduation the student must have maintained an overall GPA of 2.20, and a GPA of 2.40 in all social work courses.